New iPad Pro (2018): Will a new iPad be released in 2018 after all?

-Apple’s WWDC 2018 came and went earlier this year without a mention of new iPad Pro models, and while a reveal wasn’t expected, it’s now over a year since Apple updated its professional tablet line.
+Apple’s WWDC 2018 came and went earlier this year without a mention of new iPad Pro models, and while a reveal wasn’t necessarily expected, it’s been over a year since Apple updated its professional tablet line.

 - Original iPad Pro 12.9-inch − November 2015